p-costa/SNaC/utils/snac_grid_generator/README.md

 different intervals of that axis.

 `Repair` checks all connected tangential grids together and previews the changes needed to make them congruent.
-By default the selected block is authoritative;
-the lock button beside an axis makes that axis authoritative regardless of the selection.
+It also matches normal spacing when an interface jump exceeds the warning threshold.
+By default the selected block is authoritative; the lock button beside an axis makes that axis authoritative regardless of the selection.
 Conflicting locked grids are reported and left untouched.
+A monotone target keeps its profile when one endpoint is constrained;
+otherwise repair uses smooth explicit coordinates with the same cell count and block extent.
+External-grid writing is enabled when those coordinates are needed.

 The MPI panel finds a decomposition whose per-block rank counts add exactly to the requested total. `Auto` compares permitted dimensionalities, while `1D`, `2D`, and `3D` require that number of active partition axes.
 The X/Y/Z switches can exclude directions, notably an FFT-synthesis direction, which SNaC requires to remain undistributed.
 The optimizer balances cell load while favoring compact local domains and lower communication area.
-It keeps at least four cells along each split direction.
+The minimum number of cells along each split direction and an optional maximum local partition aspect are project settings.
+A maximum aspect of zero disables that hard limit.
 The result shows each block's dimensions, cells-per-rank imbalance, minimum local edge, and worst local aspect ratio.
 If no exact solution exists, the current dimensions remain unchanged and nearby feasible totals are offered as buttons that can be balanced immediately.
 Setting the target to zero